 Is it simple vegan and plastic free to live?
 It speaks for you that you are interested in Vegan life and plastic free lifestyle with each other.
 But is it even possible to live in a doubly environmentally friendly way?

-In this article, I'll show you how you can easily reduce plastic waste and vegan and plastic free living can.
-With a little creativity, you can avoid a lot of unnecessary plastic waste and still go vegan.
+In this post, I'll show you how you can easily reduce plastic waste and vegan and plastic free living can.
+With a little creativity you can avoid a lot of unnecessary plastic waste and still live vegan.

 Here I have another small Table of contents for you:

 Notice: Vegan and plastic-free is definitely easier than you think.
-Once you've read through my tips, you might think that you have to do an awful lot yourself.
-But a lot of things can definitely be simplified over time.
-And if you've already made a few things in advance, you'll be able to enjoy them for longer.
+Once you have read through my tips, you may think that you have to do a lot yourself.
+But many things can be simplified over time.
+And if you have a few things already made in stock, then you have something of it for a long time.

 DIY ideas for food

-You can easily make many things yourself to combine vegan and plastic-free.
-I love cooking fresh and trying out new things in the kitchen.
+Many things you can simply make yourself to combine vegan and plastic-free.
+I love to cook fresh and try out new things in the kitchen.
 Maybe I have a special DIY gene in me.
-If you make some things yourself, vegan and plastic-free is much easier and you often save a lot of money too.
+If you make some things yourself, vegan and plastic-free is much easier and often you save yourself some money.

 Make vegan milk drinks yourself

-Instead of buying almond, oat, coconut, soy, rice, cashew, linseed and hazelnut drinks in tetrapaks, it's really easy to make your own plant-based "milk".
-I buy the nuts or oats for the plant-based drinks in plastic-free bulk packs.
+Instead of buying almond, oat, coconut, soy, rice, cashew, flaxseed, hazelnut drinks in tetrapaks, it's easy to make your own plant-based "milk".
+I buy the nuts or oats for the plant-based drinks plastic-free in bulk packs.

-In my contribution to the Macadamia milk production I'll show you how you can easily make your own milk drinks.
+In my contribution to the Macadamia milk production I show you how you can easily make milk drinks yourself.
 Of course, the recipe also works with other nuts or oats.
-Homemade milk makes it easy to have a vegan and plastic-free breakfast.
+With the homemade milk you can easily have a vegan and plastic-free breakfast.

 Make cashew cream yourself

-For creamy sauces or soups, I either use pureed avocado or homemade cashew cream.
-This saves me having to buy tetrapacks of soy or oat cream.
-I buy my cashews in plastic-free bulk packs as they are more sustainable and cheaper.
+For creamy sauces or soups, I use either pureed avocado or homemade cashew cream.
+This saves me the trouble of having to buy soy or oat cream in a plastic bag.
+I buy my cashews plastic-free in bulk packs, as they are more sustainable and cheaper that way.

 How you can make cashew cream yourself, I show you here in my post on cashew cream.
-Cashew cream is perfect for creamy dishes.
-An ideal cream substitute that makes it easy to cook vegan and without plastic.
+For creamy dishes, the cashew cream is perfect.
+An optimal cream substitute with which you can easily cook vegan and without plastic.

 Make hummus yourself

-There are countless hummus recipes and as I like to experiment, I naturally like to make hummus myself.
-One advantage of this is of course the simple reduction in waste.
-I buy chickpeas and tahini in a jar instead of ready-made hummus in unnecessary plastic packaging to buy.
+There are countless hummus recipes and since I like to experiment, I naturally like to make hummus myself.
+One advantage of this is of course the simple waste reduction.
+Chickpeas and tahini I buy in a jar instead of ready-made hummus in superfluous plastic packaging to buy.

 How you Hummus easy to make yourself I show you in my linked post.
 The plastic-free everyday life is much easier with vegan hummus.